chorman0773/stories/src/shrai-rheal/book-1/chapter-1.md

 Alyssa, spoke to Reactor Control over intercom and, after receiving a response says, "Sir, Reactor Ignition Sequence commenced, 90 seconds til ignition."

 The Forward Monitor was then switched to display the current status, showing the internal temperature of 90,000 Kelvin, and pressure at 100 Megapascals.
 The two numbers were climbing rapidly, the temperature already crossing 95,000 Kelvin after a few seconds.
 Beside it was a timer, now reading 75 seconds, that indicated the estimated time before the reactor would ignite.
-The numbers kept climbing faster, the temperature passing 500,000 Kelvins only thirty seconds after the sequence had begun, rushing towards the required 3 Million Kelvins.
+The numbers kept climbing faster, the temperature passing 500,000 Kelvins only thirty seconds after the sequence had begun, rushing towards the required 3 Million Kelvin.
 The Pressure was also incredibly high, now over 350 Megapascals.

 Fourty-five seconds later, a buzzer sounded, to indicate the remaining time.
 "Sound Precaution," I called to Richard, who hit a button on the console and a loud whine sounded over the PA followed by an automated "Code Yellow.
 All Stations, possible evac" message.
 The PA repeated the message over and over, replacing the "All Stations Secure" message that had repeated before.
-The Numbers now read 5 Million Kelivn and 600 Megapascals, the ignition temperature and pressure, as the clock runs down to zero.
+The Numbers now read 3 Million Kelvin and 600 Megapascals, the ignition temperature and pressure, as the clock runs down to zero.

 The temperature and pressure stabilized for a few seconds, and a low rumbling can be heard.
 Everyone was silent, and the only voice that was audible was the automated alert "Code Yellow, All Stations, possible evac".
 Suddenly, the temperature began to climb again rapidly, crossing 10 Million Kelvins in a matter of seconds, before finally stabilizing at 50 Million Kelvin.
 Everyone paused for a few seconds, before erupting to applause.